-Ms. Palladino reported that she is working on the request for information for the DC plan by beginning to put together a list of potential businesses to invite to submit proposals.
+Ms. Palladino reported that she is working on the request for information for the DC plan by beginning to put together a list of potential businesses to invite to submit proposals to serve as possible new administrators for the program.